Kamsou/upciti-challenge/README.md

 - **Internationalization**: Add support for multiple languages.
 - **User Authentication**: Implement user authentication and authorization.
 - **Dark Mode**: Add a dark mode theme for the application.
+- **Tooltip management**: Add tooltips to prevent users of available data.
+- **Accessibility**: The application is not fully accessible and could be improved for users with disabilities.